cunnie/writings/i_am_become_forever.md

 fact, we have very few answers.
 We don't know what she is, we don't know how she became what she is, and we don't know the full extent of her abilities.
-But we strongly suspect that unless someone powers-down that Tokamak before fusion begins, she will be destroyed" — she never "disappeared"; instead, she underwent what was no doubt the most amazing phase change ever to happen on the planet Earth.

-"How did she transform 55kg of mass into pure energy without blowing a gigantic hole in the desert?"

-"That is something we are very curious about, and we don't have an answer.
-In fact, we have very few answers.
-We don't know what she is, we don't know how she became what she is, and we don't know the full extent of her abilities.
 But we strongly suspect that unless someone powers-down that Tokamak before fusion begins, she will be destroyed."

 "How much time do we have?"